 3 The Development of Contemporary Archaeology

 4 The Archaeological Record

 7 Determining Time

 8 Bioarchaeology: Human Remains

 9 Environment and Adaptation

 14 Archaeology in Today’s World

-Mark Q. Sutton is Emeritus Professor of Anthropology at California State University, Bakersfield, USA
+Mark Q. Sutton is an emeritus professor of anthropology at California State University, Bakersfield, USA.